 The RPA project was started with funding from the National Cancer Institute (co-PIs: Laurence Court, Beth Beadle), and has since received additional development funding from Varian Medical Systems (PI: Laurence Court), the Wellcome Trust (PI: Laurence Court), and the University of Texas MD Anderson Cancer Center (PI: Laurence Court).

-The registration process is currently only open for testing to select partners.
+The registration process is currently only open for testing to select collaborators.
 In order to ensure that clinics are able to use the RPA in their own clinical workflows, the registration process includes independent audits of the radiation outputs (all photon beams), and an independent audit of the local treatment planning system.
-Currently these audits are offered free to our partners.
+Currently these audits are offered free to our collaborators.